 Urgent medical problems will be seen on the same day and may require you to wait until you can be seen by the next available Doctor.
 In the first instance, please ring from 8.00 am and you will be given an appointment but this may not be with the Doctor of your choice.
 We have Advanced Nurse Practitioners (ANP) who work alongside our doctors and so you may be offered an appointment with this clinician rather than a doctor.
 The ANPs are very experienced and can treat many of the acute problems our patients present with.

-Appointments are normally for 10-15 minutes and we would appreciate it if you could try to keep to this timescale and let us know if you are unable to attend as far in advance as possible so we can offer the appointment to another patient.
+GP appointments are normally for 10 minutes and we would appreciate it if you could try to keep to this timescale and let us know if you are unable to attend as far in advance as possible so we can offer the appointment to another patient.
+If you need to see the doctor for more than one thing please ask to book a double appointment.
 We will endeavour to ensure you are seen at your allocated time however delays do occur on occasion and is very much dependent on the circumstances of the patient before you.
 The reception team will update you if there are any delays.

 GP APPOINTMENT?
 CAN'T MAKE IT?
 DON'T NEED IT?
 CANCEL IT!